Specialists in biomolecules

 Wear a dust mask, gloves and safety goggles.

-The product is triple-packed in polyethylene bags sealed with a polyamide cable tie for drums and cans.
+The API as white powder is triple-packed in polyethylene bags sealed with a polyamide cable tie for drums and cans.

 The product is available in the following containers according to the quantity and customer specifications: